fastschema/website/src/docs/getting-started.md

    ```

    ::: warning
-   FastSchema requires Go 1.18 or later to build.
+   FastSchema requires Go 1.24 or later to build.

-   `make dev` command uses `air` to watch for changes and automatically rebuild the binary
+   `make dev` command uses `air` to watch for changes and automatically rebuild the binary.

    You can install `air` by running `go install github.com/cosmtrek/air@latest`.

    For more information, refer to the [Air](https://github.com/cosmtrek/air) repository.

+   **Note:** The dashboard is built in the separate `fastschema/js` monorepo (`pnpm turbo run build --filter=dash`) and embedded into the core binary.
+The resulting bundle is available at `./dash/` (via Go `//go:embed`).
+For end-users, the dashboard is included in the pre-built binary and Docker image.
    :::

 ## Setup